 These platforms will help you pick the right domain name for your website and show you what domains are available.

 Once you have your domain, course hosting platforms like onlinecoursehost.com have all the tools you need to create a fully branded custom website.

-These specialized online course website builders have simple drag-and-drop tools.
-This makes it easy for you to customize your course website even if you don't have design or technical skills.
+This software makes it easy for you to customize your course website even if you don't have design or technical skills.